datatrustengineering/DataTrustEngineering/community/CONTRIBUTING.md

 ## Code of Conduct

 All contributors must follow our [CODE_OF_CONDUCT.md](/community/CODE_OF_CONDUCT.md), based on the Contributor Covenant.
-Be respectful, constructive, and focused on DTE’s mission to certify data systems by use case, risk, and value.
-Harassment, off-topic rants, or disruptive behavior will be addressed by maintainers to keep our community welcoming.
+Be respectful, constructive, and focused on DTE's mission to provide practical engineering patterns for data trust.
+Harassment, off-topic discussions, or disruptive behavior will be addressed by maintainers to keep our community welcoming.

 ## What Can You Contribute?

-DTE is a community-driven movement, and we welcome contributions that align with our [Manifesto](/Manifesto.md) and advance trust, engineering rigor, and AI-readiness.
+DTE is a community-driven initiative, and we welcome contributions that align with our [Manifesto](/Manifesto.md) and advance practical data trust engineering.
 Examples include:

-- **Artifacts**: Tools and scripts for data quality (e.g., Great Expectations configs), lineage (e.g., Apache Atlas scripts), or AI governance (e.g., Fairlearn integrations).
+- **Artifacts**: Tools and scripts for data quality (e.g., Great Expectations configurations), lineage tracking (e.g., OpenLineage integrations), or AI governance (e.g., Fairlearn monitoring patterns).
 See `/tools`.
-- **Manifesto Updates**: Refine or propose principles in `/Manifesto.md` to strengthen DTE’s vision.
+- **Patterns and Guides**: Document proven approaches and best practices in `/docs/patterns`.
-- **Case Studies**: Share real-world DTE applications (e.g., “Reduced AI bias by 15%”) in `/docs/case-studies`.
+- **Case Studies**: Share real-world implementations and lessons learned in `/docs/case-studies`.
 Use our [template](/docs/case-studies/template).
-- **Patterns and Guides**: Document DTE best practices (e.g., data quality patterns) in `/docs/patterns`.
-- **Trust Dashboard Enhancements**: Add metrics, APIs (e.g., Evidently AI, MLflow), or UI improvements to `/tools/data-trust-dashboard`.
+- **Trust Dashboard Enhancements**: Add metrics, integrations, or UI improvements to `/tools/data-trust-dashboard`.
-- **Documentation**: Improve clarity, fix typos, or add tutorials in `/docs`.
+- **Documentation**: Improve clarity, add examples, or create tutorials in `/docs`.
-- ** Contribute Code**: Explore [USE_CASES.md](/docs/patterns/USE_CASES.md) to see how to apply DTE principles with open-source code.
+- **Code Examples**: Contribute working implementations that others can adapt and extend.

 **Good First Issues**: New to DTE?
-Start with issues tagged “good first issue” (e.g., typo fixes, adding a case study).
-These are great for building skills and joining the #DTERevolution!
+Start with issues tagged "good first issue" (e.g., documentation improvements, adding examples, or fixing typos).
+These are great ways to learn and contribute to the community!

 ## How to Contribute

 1. **Explore the Repo**:
-   - Read the [README.md](/README.md) and [Manifesto.md](/Manifesto.md) to understand DTE’s goals.
+   - Read the [README.md](/README.md) and [Manifesto.md](/Manifesto.md) to understand DTE's approach.
    - Check `/tools` and `/docs` for existing artifacts and inspiration.
+   - Review [USE_CASES.md](/docs/patterns/USE_CASES.md) for practical implementation examples.

 2. **Discuss Your Idea**:
-   - Open a GitHub Issue to propose your contribution (e.g., “New artifact: Data quality validator”).
+   - Open a GitHub Issue to propose your contribution (e.g., "New pattern: Data quality validation workflow").
 Use our issue templates for clarity.
-   - Join our [Slack org]([Slack Invite Link]) (#contributions channel) to brainstorm with the community.
+   - Join our [Slack org]([Slack Invite Link]) (#contributions channel) to discuss ideas with the community.

 3. **Fork and Clone**:
    ```bash